 This photo shows Nekafs in service with the National Reserves.
-The photographer is unknown; we would be interested in knowing who took this photo.
-The same photographer also took a front view (60K JPEG) of the same group of Jeeps, and an interior view (60K JPEG) showing another Nekaf with a trailer in the background.
+The photographer is unknown, but also took a front view (60K JPEG) of the same group of Jeeps, and an interior view (60K JPEG) showing another Nekaf with a trailer in the background.
 Trailers used were produced by Bantam, and by Dutch factories like Pennock, Roset and Polynorm.

 All of the Nekaf Jeeps were built with the Willys F-head Hurricane engine.
 This photo by Cor Streutjens shows details of the engine in MD13387.
 See also his detail photos of the driver's side interior, and the instruments (70K JPEGs).

-When the Department of Defense (then called Ministry of War) decided to acquire the Nekaf, its life was expected to be twenty years; ten years in active duty and the remainder in storage.
+When the Ministry of War decided to acquire the Nekaf, its life was expected to be twenty years; ten years in active duty and the remainder in storage.
 During the 1960s and beyond, changed priorities meant the Ministry spent a large part of its budget buying tracked and wheeled armoured vehicles for the mechanization of the Royal Army.
 There was no money left to replace the Nekaf, and therefore the Jeep remained in active service much longer than originally intended.

 The majority of the Jeeps were bought by dealers who spray paint them, renew upholstery, and check engine and brakes.
 The photo at right shows Nekafs in stock at a dealer who advertised: "The vehicle is capable of driving through 1.90m deep water, further it has 24v electrics, is radio-supressed and has wartime lighting."

 Thanks to Jan Hogendoorn, who has done extensive research in the archives of the Dutch Department of Defense, and has provided detailed information which has not previously been published in English.
-Thanks also to Kees Blijlevens, Cor Streutjens, Erik van de Peppel and Hanno Spoelstra for additional contributions. -- Derek Redmond
+Thanks also to Bob Westerman, Harold Bergers, Kees Blijlevens, Cor Streutjens, Erik van de Peppel and Hanno Spoelstra for additional information. -- Derek Redmond

 Visit CJ3B.info on Facebook.